 The federal government will not use the SIN provided by clients for any sort of tax purposes nor will it impact their Employment Insurance claims.
 The SIN is used by the federal government for program evaluation on a macro scale, not to identify individuals for the Canada Revenue Agency or Employment Insurance claims.
 The information… Continue reading Clients are concerned that this will impact their Part 1 Employment Insurance benefits or that they may face other penalties from the federal government and Canada Revenue Agency if they provide their Social Insurance Number (SIN).
 Is this true?

-What happens if a new Literacy and Basic Skills learner wishes not to disclose their Social Insurance Number (SIN)?
+What happens if a new Get SET (Skills, Education and Training) learner wishes not to disclose their Social Insurance Number (SIN)?

 Service providers will not be able to activate service plans or report on learners that do not disclose this information, unless the learners qualify for exemption.
 Where an exemption is not applicable, it is the expectation that the service provider makes every effort to obtain the SIN.

-What can I do if the new Literacy and Basic Skills learner does not have a Social Insurance Number (SIN)?
+What can I do if the new Get SET (Skills, Education and Training) learner does not have a Social Insurance Number (SIN)?

 If a new learner does not have a SIN, the service provider is expected, when possible, to support the client with a referral to Service Canada, even if the client is eligible for exemption (see below).
-The service provider can continue to offer Literacy and Basic Skills services to the learner, while they obtain their… Continue reading What can I do if the new Literacy and Basic Skills learner does not have a Social Insurance Number (SIN)?
+The service provider can continue to offer Get SET (Skills, Education and Training) services to the learner, while they… Continue reading What can I do if the new Get SET (Skills, Education and Training) learner does not have a Social Insurance Number (SIN)?

-Why is the Social Insurance Number (SIN) mandatory for the Literacy and Basic Skills program?
+Why is the Social Insurance Number (SIN) mandatory for the Get SET (Skills, Education and Training) program?

-The Literacy and Basic Skills program is partially funded under the federal-provincial Labour Market Transfer Agreements (LMTA).
+The Get SET (Skills, Education and Training) program is partially funded under the federal-provincial Labour Market Transfer Agreements (LMTA).
 The collection of SINs is a requirement for all clients participating in programs funded under the LMTA.
-As specified in the LMTA, Canadian provinces and territories agree to collect and compile the requested data elements for the federal… Continue reading Why is the Social Insurance Number (SIN) mandatory for the Literacy and Basic Skills program?
+As specified in the LMTA, Canadian provinces and territories agree to collect and compile the requested data elements for… Continue reading Why is the Social Insurance Number (SIN) mandatory for the Get SET (Skills, Education and Training) program?

-Is the collection of the Social Insurance Number (SIN) for prospective Literacy and Basic Skills learners a mandatory requirement?
+Is the collection of the Social Insurance Number (SIN) for prospective Get SET (Skills, Education and Training) learners a mandatory requirement?
 How do I collect it?

-Yes, effective April 1, 2019, the SIN became a mandatory requirement for all Literacy and Basic Skills learners.
+Yes, effective April 1, 2019, the SIN became a mandatory requirement for all Get SET (Skills, Education and Training) learners.
 The SIN is required at service plan activation in the EOIS-Case Management System (EOIS-CaMS).
-EOIS-CaMS includes a fillable SIN data field for the Literacy and Basic Skills program.
-Employment Ontario service providers can collect a learner’s SIN… Continue reading Is the collection of the Social Insurance Number (SIN) for prospective Literacy and Basic Skills learners a mandatory requirement?
+EOIS-CaMS includes a fillable SIN data field for the Get SET (Skills, Education and Training) program.
+Employment Ontario service providers can… Continue reading Is the collection of the Social Insurance Number (SIN) for prospective Get SET (Skills, Education and Training) learners a mandatory requirement?
 How do I collect it?

-Can a learner have more than one active Literacy and Basic Skills (LBS) service plan at the same time?
+Can a learner have more than one active Get SET (Skills, Education and Training) service plan at the same time?

-A learner can only have one active LBS service plan with the same service provider.
-However, a learner can have an active LBS service plan with multiple service providers at the same time.
-Each organization would create a new LBS service plan, indicating what services the learner is receiving from their organization.
-It is the… Continue reading Can a learner have more than one active Literacy and Basic Skills (LBS) service plan at the same time?
+A learner can only have one active Get SET service plan with the same service provider.
+However, a learner can have an active Get SET service plan with multiple service providers at the same time.
+Each organization would create a new Get SET service plan, indicating what services the learner is receiving from their organization.… Continue reading Can a learner have more than one active Get SET (Skills, Education and Training) service plan at the same time?

 Are Ontario Youth Apprenticeship Program (OYAP) participants exempt from minimum working age regulations?